-7 The backup file is encrypted using the password. • Record the password for use when restoring the backup.
-8 Record the name of the data center associated with the backup.
-9 Copy backup_file to a backup directory. Нс ow do I restore the NSP Kubernetes secrets?
-Note: Ensure that you restore each backup file on the correct NSP cluster; an NSP secrets backup is specific to an NSP cluster. form the following steps in each data center to restore the NSP Kubernetes secrets. • Open a terminal session to the NSP deployer VM and log in as the root or NSP admin user. - Enter the following on the NSP deployer VM: # cd /opt/nsp/NSP-CN-DEP-release-ID/bin 4 3 Enter the following: ./nspdeployerctl secret -i backup file restore 4 where backup_file is the absolute path and filename of the secrets backup file to restore The following prompt is displayed: Please provide the encryption password for /opt/backupfile enter aes-256-ctr decryption password: 4 Enter the password recorded during the backup creation.
-As the secrets are restored, messages like the following are displayed for each Kubernetes namespace: Restoring secrets from backup file
+6

+U Record the password for use when restoring the backup.

+7

+Record the name of the data center associated with the backup.

+8

+Copy backup_file to a backup directory.

+END O OF STEPS

+7.14 How do I restore the NSP Kubernetes secrets?

+Note: Ensure that you restore each backup file on the correct NSP cluster; an NSP secrets backup is specific to an NSP cluster.

+Perform the following steps in each data center to restore the NSP Kubernetes secrets.

+Open a terminal session to the NSP deployer VM and log in as the root or NSP admin user.

+cd /opt/nsp/NSP-CN-DEP-release-ID/bin &

+./nspdeployerctl secret -i backup file restore ↓

+where backup_file is the absolute path and filename of the secrets backup file to restore The following prompt is displayed:

+Please provide the encryption password for /opt/backupfile enter aes-256-ctr decryption password:

+Enter the password recorded during the backup creation.

+As the secrets are restored, messages like the following are displayed for each Kubernetes namespace:

+Restoring secrets from backup_file...

 secret/ca-key-pair-external created

 Restored secret namespace:ca-key-pair-external

 secret/ca-key-pair-internal created

 Restored secret namespace:ca-key-pair-internal

 secret/nsp-tls-store-pass created

 Restored secret namespace:nsp-tls-store-pass